 So every time someone walks across that imaginary but well-guarded line — first Kim, then Moon, and now Trump himself — South Koreans breathe a collective but well-hidden sigh of relief.
 They cheer at the TV footage that runs full-volume inside every kimchi jjigae joint.
 Not because they love Trump, or Kim, or imaginary lines.
 But because whenever someone steps over that line, it brings the peninsula a little further from destruction and a little closer to safety.

-Maybe it’s my hippy tendencies beginning to resurface after a long sojourn in Asia, where things like peace, love, and … other things… aren’t as common as they are in Canada.
+Maybe it’s my hippy tendencies beginning to resurface after a long sojourn in Asia, where things like peace, love, and … other stuff… aren’t as common as they are in Canada.
 I did major in English literature, after all.
 But I personally see all the elbow rubbing, photo-ops, and impromptu house calls as a good thing.
 I mean, isn’t this how every good relationship begins?

 If Kim and Trump were a romance, I’d say they’re doing pretty well.

 It started with a bit of teasing… and threats of war over Twitter and UN podiums.
 That’s a textbook sign of affection.

 Their first date was in Singapore, nearly cancelled when Trump got cold feet, but revived by Moon, South Korea’s most gifted matchmaker.

 Critics say Singapore failed to deliver concrete results, but what kind of first date were they hoping for?
 Things may have changed in 2018, but decency in the courtship phase is still fashionable in my books.